zachdj1994/beach-to-do-list/README.md

 # beach-to-do-list
-A to do list app while I'm beached
+A to do list app for beached striders